Pick the right videographer so I can do my best work as your photographer.

-Observation: Some videographers position their cameras in the exact middle-back of the aisle or in the exact middle of balconies during the ceremony at a height that doesn't allow the photographers to comfortably shoot over the top of the video camera.
+Observation: Some videographers position their cameras in the exact middle-back of the aisle or in the exact middle of balconies during the ceremony at a height that doesn't allow the photographers to comfortably create photographs over the top of the video camera.

 Issue: We're unable to create wide photographs from the back of your ceremony without the presence of a tripod and videographer in the foreground.

-Solution: Ask the video team to reduce the tripod height of any cameras positioned mid-aisle or mid-balcony so that the photography team can comfortably shoot over the top of the video cameras.
+Solution: Ask the video team to reduce the tripod height of any cameras positioned mid-aisle or mid-balcony so that the photography team can comfortably photograph over the top of the video cameras.

 Observation: There are occasions when videographers move down the middle aisle toward the bride and groom during the ceremony.

-Issue: By necessity, we will be forced to move down the aisle with the videographer to avoid being blocked.
+Issue: By necessity, we'll be forced to move down the aisle with the videographer to avoid being blocked.
 And that that will potentially cause distractions for both guests and ceremony participants.

-Solution: Instruct the videographer as to the importance of being unobtrusive during the ceremony and work from the sides and back only.
+Solution: Instruct the videographer about the importance of being unobtrusive during the ceremony and ask them to work from the sides and back only.